dvidelabs/flatcc/doc/flatcc-help.md

 required.
 The common file is generated with the -c option.
 The reader has no external dependencies.

-The -w option enables code generation to write buffers: `flatbuffers -w monster.fbs` will generate `monster.h` and `monster_builder.h`, and also a builder specific common file with the -cw option.
+The -w (--builder) option enables code generation to build buffers:
+`flatbuffers -w monster.fbs` will generate `monster.h` and `monster_builder.h`, and also a builder specific common file with the -cw option.
 The builder must link with the extern `flatbuilder` library.

--v generates a verifier file per schema.
+-v (--verifier) generates a verifier file per schema.
 It depends on the runtime library but not on other generated files, except other included verifiers.

+-r (--recursive) generates all schema included recursively.

+--reader is the default option to generate reader output but can be used explicitly together with other options that would otherwise disable it.

 All C output can be concated to a single file using --stdout or --outfile with content produced in dependency order.
 The outfile is